-Another interesting topic in Section 5.4 concerns our conjecture that all unary elementary functions satisfy the two global assumptions.
+Another topic in §5.4 concerns our conjecture that all unary elementary functions satisfy the two global assumptions.

-2. Exhaustions; GL computability; multipolynomial approximability; Equivalence Lemma 1
+2. Exhaustions; GL computability; Multipolynomial Approximability; Equivalence Lemma 1

 We define the concept of exhaustion, which is crucial for our work.
-Then we review one well-known concrete computation model: Grzegorczyk-Lacombe (GL) computability, and introduce a new model, multipolynomial approximability.
-Finally, we give the Equivalence Lemma that connects the above two models.
+Then we review one well-known concrete model of computability: Grzegorczyk-Lacombe (GL) computability, and introduce a new model, multipolynomial approximability.
+Finally, we give the equivalence lemma that connects the above two models.